When Winston Peters took office as Minister, the Department of Maori Affairs had just been abolished, on 1 September 1989.

 Maori at large had opposed the abolition which removed 1100 people with years of collective experience from their mediating roles between government and Maori, to say nothing of the $264 million of Vote: Maori, which, according to some observers, was probably siphoned off for Treaty Settlements.

 However, the ‘writing on the wall’ for the Department had been evident since Prime Minister David Lange’s infamous comment of 1987 that the government needed to ‘break up the Department’ before it broke itself up.
-Lange’s flippant comment had nonetheless signalled a deeper truth; that the Department had failed to steer clear of politics, factional interests and outright scandal.
+Lange’s flippant comment had nonetheless signaled a deeper truth; that the Department had failed to steer clear of politics, factional interests and outright scandal.

 In the wake of abolition, two transition agencies were created to manage Maori interests across a policy vacuum, beating off imperial overtures from mainstream social departments, whilst the government deliberated as to its next institutional move, where providing government services for Maori was concerned.

 However, the Labour government, now led by Michael Moore, effectively ran out of time.
-Years of deregulation, privatisation and rising costs had taken their toll amongst Labour supporters.
+Years of deregulation, privatization and rising costs had taken their toll amongst Labour supporters.
 The general election of 27 October 1990 removed Moore’s Government from office and replaced it with a National Party administration led by phlegmatic King Country farmer Jim Bolger.
 This election represented a substantial defeat for the government that had welcomed in New Zealand’s defining year, 1990.

 A 13% swing away from Labour was translated into a loss of twenty seven seats.
 With only twenty nine seats in Parliament, Moore had run a distant second to new Prime Minister Bolger who could now count on sixty seven colleagues in the House, including Winston Peters.